 - Shared inbox

-- Various integrations, such as HhubSpot CRM, Zapier, Gmail, etc.
+- Various integrations, such as HubSpot CRM, Zapier, Gmail, etc.

-- Knowledge base can be difficult to set up
+- The knowledge base can be difficult to set up

 - Free version available